 Reinke threw 78 pitches in the 7 innings, striking out two batters and walking two.
 It was the second no-hitter since 2010 for the Rams.

 Reinke wasn’t the only senior showing out in the season finale.
 Manzanares and Akiona hit a combined 4-8 from the plate and brought in 5 RBI’s.
 The duo made their presence felt in the 4th inning, when Manzanares hit a solo home run (6) and Akiona followed with a solo-shot of her own (7).

 One wasn’t enough for Akiona, however, as she hit her team leading 8th home run in the 6th inning, extending the CSU lead to 7-0.

-“I’m still in shock,” Reinke said in the release.
+“I’m still in shock,” Reinke said.
 “I knew the team would perform well, as we had we won the first two games of the series.
 For us seniors, we just wanted to leave it all out there and have no regrets about our final game.
 I think everyone really played that way, not just the seniors.”

-Conference play may not have gone the way the Rams wanted, finishing the year in 7th, but the series sweep thanks in large part to the seniors is a solid way to close out the season.
+Conference play may not have gone the way the Rams wanted, finishing the year in 7th, but the series sweep thanks in large part to the seniors is an ample way to close out the season.

-“It feels like things started to go our way,” CSU head coach Jen fisher said in the release.
+“It feels like things started to go our way,” said Jen Fisher, CSU head coach.
 “I’m not big on making excuses, but we have faced a lot of adversity this year.
 The team has stuck together through it all, and this was a good way to end the year.”

 Collegian Sports Editor Chad Deutschman can be reached by email at firstname.lastname@example.org or on Twitter @ChadDeutschman